alexmwalker/view3d/README.md

 # View3d - Making all your Ds 3.

 Renders any flat single-piece cover graphic into a 3d posable model.
-Ideal for dynamic book renderings, but useful for displaying DVD boxes, Blu-rays, Video Game packaging, software boxes and any other essentially cubic model.
+Ideal for dynamic book renderings, but useful for displaying DVD boxes, Blu-rays, Video Game packaging, software boxes and any other essentially cubic object.

 ![Demo: Flat image to 3d](https://cdn.rawgit.com/alexmwalker/view3d/master/img/demo.jpg?3=new1)